-- The curriculum should equip pupils with the essential skills of literacy, numeracy, and computing technology, promote an enquiring mind and capacity to think rationally.
+- Our curriculum will equip pupils with the essential skills of literacy, numeracy, and computing technology, promote an enquiring mind and capacity to think rationally.

-- Pupils should also receive a broad and balanced education that gives them the opportunity to be creative, innovative and enterprising.
+- Our curriculum provides a broad and balanced education that gives pupils the opportunity to be creative, innovative and enterprising.

-- The curriculum should promote pupils’ self-esteem and emotional wellbeing to enable them to form worthwhile relationships with others and develop the capacity for leadership.
+- Our curriculum promotes pupils’ tolerance, inclusiveness, self-esteem and emotional wellbeing to enable them to form worthwhile relationships with others and develop the capacity for leadership.

 Throughout the school, we actively promote the development of a range of higher order thinking skills in our children.
 We are a Values Education school and believe that this impacts strongly on their attainment as well as their personal development and understanding of their role as British and global citizens.